Aleksandar Šapić: Personal life

 Šapić is married and a father of two sons.
 He lives and works in Belgrade.
 He speaks Serbian, Russian, Italian, and English.

-Šapić has appeared in the 2004 Serbian film When I Grow Up, I'll Be a Kangaroo, portraying the role of a local neighbourhood heavy named Gangula.
+Šapić appeared in the 2004 Serbian film When I Grow Up, I'll Be a Kangaroo, portraying the role of a local neighbourhood heavy named Gangula.
 He took part in the humanitarian TV program Ples sa zvezdama, a Serbian version of Dancing with the Stars.